adnansaki1097/IrisFlowerClassification/README.md

 # https://www.linkedin.com/in/adnan-saki/
 # https://github.com/adnansaki1097

-# 🌸 Iris Flower Classification – CodeAlpha Internship (Task-1)
+# 🌸 Iris Flower Classification

 ## 📘 Overview
-This repository contains Task-1 of my CodeAlpha Data Science Internship.
+This repository contains Iris Flower Classification
 The project focuses on building a machine learning classification model using the famous Iris dataset to predict the species of Iris flowers based on sepal and petal measurements.

 ---